What does the 4th Amendment of the U.S. Constitution protect against?

 Enhance your skills with the Criminal Investigation Test.
 Utilize flashcards and multiple choice questions—each paired with hints and explanations.
 Prepare thoroughly for your exam!

-The 4th Amendment of the U.S. Constitution specifically protects citizens from unreasonable searches and seizures by the government.
-This protection requires law enforcement to have probable cause and, in most cases, a warrant issued by a judge before conducting searches of personal property or making arrests.
-The intent behind this amendment is to safeguard individual privacy and maintain a balance between the power of the state and the rights of individuals.
-This foundational principle helps to ensure that citizens are not subjected to arbitrary and invasive government actions without due process or justification.
+The 4th Amendment of the U.S. Constitution protects individuals from unreasonable searches and seizures, establishing a fundamental right to privacy.
+This amendment requires law enforcement to have probable cause and, in most cases, a warrant issued by a judge before conducting searches or seizing property.
+The intention behind this protection is to safeguard citizens from arbitrary actions by government officials, ensuring that personal security is not compromised without proper justification.

 Subscribe